bzymet/enterprise-monitoring-dashboard/terraform/aws-lab/README.md

 - Read and update the relevant Terraform state
 - Create and remove the S3 state-lock object
 - Manage AWS Budgets within the approved FinOps scope
-- Create, tag, modify, or terminate the Terraform-managed WorkSpace within the approved WorkSpaces scope
+- Manage WorkSpaces resources within the approved WorkSpaces scope
+- Manage resource tags

-Apply roles can be assumed only by approved repository workflows using protected GitHub environments such as `finops-apply` and `workspaces-apply`.
+The apply roles can be assumed only by approved repository workflows using protected environments such as `finops-apply` and `workspaces-apply`.

 The model separates: